 Why are there dead or black pixels?

-Utilities suggested on this page flashes multiple colors on the screen and can trigger an epilepsy attack.
-Ensure you or anyone looking at the screen is aware of this before using any of the below utilities.
+Utilities suggested on this page flash multiple colors on the screen and can trigger an epilepsy attack.
+Ensure you or anyone looking at the screen knows this before using any of the below utilities.

 Determine dead pixel count

 Several programs and services help determine how many bad pixels are on your display.
 We suggest Dead Pixels Test, an excellent free website with several color patterns that help locate and identify bad pixels.